linde/acm-shift-left/README.md

 ## Verify Admission Control

+To make sure we're enforcing our accounting control, let's try to violate it:

 ```bash
 $ kubectl create ns out-of-compliance-ns
 Error from server ([denied by ns-cost-center] you must provide labels: {"cost-center"}): admission webhook "validation.gatekeeper.sh" denied the request: [denied by ns-cost-center] you must provide labels: {"cost-center"}
 ```

+We can see this is the error message from the constraint in [config-root/cluster/ns-should-have-cost-center.yaml].
+Our controls are working!

 ## Check via GitOps and Shift Left Pre-Commit checks